whagan1310-droid/Apptivators-Academy/BOT_IDENTITIES.md

-# 🤖 Apptivators Academy: Bot Identities
+# 🤖 Apptivators Coding Academy: Bot Identities

 This document outlines the purpose and meaning of the automated systems supporting the Apptivators Academy community.